khkhiu/khkhiu.github.io/_posts/2021-03-29-engcad-github-pages.md

 - The site itself, while presentable, I believe still requires customisation to make it unique.

 - I am still trying to figure out workflows and structure for individual post and therefore later post will be more refined compared to earlier post.

+- Me using Jekyll in this manner can be seen as lazy, but I want something simple so I can start posting.